Star Trek: Lower Decks season 1: Critical response

-Reviewers often noted the animation's similarity to Rick and Morty.
-Lloyd said the animation was "not especially elegant", and Fienberg described it as "bland-but-amiable", while Tyler felt it was "fairly low-rent [and] easy" but praised the results, especially the starships and backdrops.
+Reviewers often noted the animation style's similarity to Rick and Morty.
+Lloyd said it was "not especially elegant", and Fienberg described it as "bland-but-amiable", while Tyler felt it was "fairly low-rent [and] easy" but praised the results, especially the starships and backdrops.
 Angelica Jade Bastién at Vulture said the animation was not visually unique, but still found it to be "bright and eye-catching", and Blauvelt said it was "purposefully cartoony—but never less than engaging".
-Multiple critics praised the use of animation to create locations, aliens, and scenarios that would be difficult or impossible in the live-action Star Trek series, including Sepinwall, Miller, and Glen Weldon of NPR who all referred to Lower Decks's "unlimited special effects budget".
+Multiple critics praised the use of animation to create locations, aliens, and scenarios that would be difficult or impossible in a live-action series, including Sepinwall, Shannon Miller at Collider, and Glen Weldon of NPR who all referred to Lower Decks's "unlimited special effects budget".
 Multiple critics also highlighted the homages to The Next Generation in the series' title sequence, especially the title font and music.
-Discussing the cast, Lovett said Newsome, Quaid, Wells, and Cordero all had "infectious energy and zealous performances".
-Newsome received especial praise from Roush, Bastién, Rivera, Whitbrook, and Miller.
+Discussing the cast, Jamie Lovett at ComicBook.com said Newsome, Quaid, Wells, and Cordero all had "infectious energy and zealous performances".
+Newsome received especial praise from various critics.
 Tyler, conversely, said Mariner was annoying and "there to create 'comedy' by shouting a lot and being rude to everyone".
 DeCandido concurred with this, calling her "completely unlikeable... a mean horrible person".
-He was also critical of the lack of screen time for Tendi and Rutherford compared to Mariner and Boimler, a sentiment that was echoed by Whitbrook and Hadadi.
+He was also critical of the lack of screen time for Tendi and Rutherford compared to Mariner and Boimler, a sentiment that was echoed by James Whitbrook at Gizmodo.

-Reviewing just the first four episodes of the season, Bastién felt it had potential to become "more dynamic and narratively sound in the future" if it embraced earnestness.
-Hadadi felt it needed a "clearer course forward" if it was to find its footing in future episodes, and Phipps said it still needed to develop the "emotional bonds between characters found in the best Star Trek series".
+Based on the first four episodes, Bastién felt the series had potential to be "more dynamic and narratively sound" if it embraced earnestness.
+Writing for RogerEbert.com, Roxana Hadadi felt it needed a "clearer course forward" if it was to find its footing in future episodes, and Phipps said it still needed to develop the character relationships that other Star Trek series are known for.
 Handlen noted that Star Trek series are well known for taking time to come into their own, and felt this could happen with Lower Decks too; he was more positive about the series after the first season ended, stating that it "quickly found its focus" after a "clumsy start".
 Tara Bennett of IGN also felt there were issues with the series to begin with, specifically the "hyper-fast delivery [of jokes] and overly busy episodes", but said the series had "mellow[ed] out" by the end of the season and added a lot more depth to the characters and stories.
 In contrast, Blauvelt and Black both felt the series was the exception to the Star Trek rule and had found its footing straight away.
 Discussing the season as a whole, Drew Dietsch at Giant Freakin Robot called it "the best Star Trek series in recent memory" and specifically praised the "outright goofiness and wide-eyed optimism" of the characters as well as the series' episodic structure.